Please ensure Javascript is enabled for purposes of website accessibility

 1. Review all development permits to determine that the permit requirements of this ordinance have been satisfied.

-2. Review all development permits to determine that all necessary permits have been obtained from those federal, state or local governmental agencies from which prior approval is required.
+3. Review all development permits to determine that all necessary permits have been obtain"d fro. tho.. federal, state or local govemmental agencies from which prior approval is required.

-3. Review all development permits to determine if the proposed development is located in the floodway.
-If located in the floodway, assure that the encroachment provisions of Section 5-0419(1)are met.
+4. Review all development permits to determine if the proposed development is located in the hooduay.
+If located in the floodway' assure that the encroachment provisions of Section 5-0419(l) are met'

 B. Use of Other Base Flood Data